 Uninstall and Reinstall Facebook App

-- Afterward, tap “Open” to launch the app and sign in to your account to see if the Facebook app is working on mobile data now.
+• Afterward, tap “Open” to launch the FB app and sign in to your account.
+Hopefully, it will work on mobile data now!

 Conclusion

-In this article, we’ve explained why the Facebook app is not working on mobile data and discussed everything you need to know to resolve the issue without spending too much time.
+In this article, we’ve explained why the Facebook app is not working on cellular data and discussed everything you need to know to resolve the issue without spending too much time.

 We hope that you can now use the Facebook app on your phone without a hitch.
 However, if the problem persists, contact Facebook support to report the issue and get further help.